AdaGold/video-store-api/README.md

 - The API should return back detailed errors and a status `400: Bad Request` if the video does not have any of the required fields to be valid.

+##### Hint: Params Not Nested

+Are you having trouble creating a new video?
+Look at the structure of the request body for the request.
+In Rails, the Rails convention for passing in params often relied on a specific nested structure.
+For example, when we created a book in Ada Books, our book params data from our new book form came in nested, like `{book: {title: 'Alice in Wonderland'}}`.
+How are the API expectations different?

 ### Wave 2: Making Rentals with Checking In and Checking Out

 #### `POST /rentals/check-out`